abhirajadhikary06/Dropbox-Sentiment-Analysis/README.md

 ## 🔒 License

-This project is licensed under the MIT License.
+This project is licensed under the CC0-1.0 License.
 See the `LICENSE` file for details.

 ---